 Some of the immediate up-sides to all of this are that I can tell you - that:

-- Replacements parts are now very hard to come by (updated mid 2019).
+- Official Behringer replacements parts (power amp module) are now almost impossible to come by (updated Sept 2021).

 - A replacement Power Amp / Power Supply Module for the Behringer BXL1800A was relatively affordable.
 Which in the past made a Power Amp repair a realistic option (assumes all the other components are still functional, particularly the transformer).

-- Replacing the Behringer BXL1800A Power Amp / Power Supply module is relatively straight forward ... for an electronics technician / repairer.
+- Replacing the Behringer BXL1800A Power Amp / Power Supply module was relatively straight forward ... for an electronics technician / repairer.

 IMPORTANT: I would not recommend this as a novice DIY project, since there are lethal voltages involved and the final setup (specifically, biasing the output stage) requires the amp to be powered up.

-Also the newer amp modules are slightly different and you will need to swap over some components from the old module (not at all as easy as it sounds, since there are tiny surface mount components that must be handled and/or avoided during this process).
+Also the more recent replacement amp modules were slightly different and required the technician to swap over some components from the old module (not at all as easy as it sounds, since there are tiny surface mount components that must be handled and/or avoided during this process).

-- Assuming there are no other issues and parts can be acquired, a full Power Amp replacement could probably be done for between AUD $200 to $250, by most competent technicians / repairers ... which would still be less than half the price of a new BXL1800A or similar 'budget' bass amp.
+- Assuming there were no other issues and parts could be acquired, a full Power Amp replacement could probably be done for between AUD $200 to $250, by most competent technicians / repairers ... which would still be less than half the price of a new BXL1800A or similar 'budget' bass amp.